DallinClark/RealTimeRaytracer/README.md

 For example, in CLion, go to `File -> Settings -> Build, Execution, Deployment -> CMake` and check the box for `Enable CMake Presets` on `llvm-local-debug` and `llvm-local-release`.
 Then, click `Apply` and `OK`.

+Now, you need to set the path to the Vulkan SDK validation layers in the environment variable `VK_LAYER_PATH`.
+In CLion, go to `Run -> Edit Configurations -> Environment Variables` and add `VK_LAYER_PATH=PATH_TOHOME/tools/vulkan/1.4.309.0/x86_64/share/vulkan/explicit_layer.d`

 Finally, run the project using the `llvm-local-debug` or `llvm-local-release` configuration.